maszaa/remote-desktop-software-controller/README.md

     2. `pip install -r requirements.txt`
 7. Activate virtualenv: `.\virtualenv\Scripts\Activate.ps1` (assuming you use Powershell)
 8. `cd app`
+9. Migrate database: `python manage.py migrate`
-7. Create superuser: `python manage.py createsuperuser`
+10. Create superuser: `python manage.py createsuperuser`
-8. Start web server: `python manage.py <IP of your network adapter, 0.0.0.0 for LAN access>:<port>`
+11. Start web server: `python manage.py <IP of your network adapter, 0.0.0.0 for LAN access>:<port>`
-9. Go to `http://<your selected IP>:<your port>/admin/`, login and setup your softwares.
+12. Go to `http://<your selected IP>:<your port>/admin/`, login and setup your softwares.
 More documentation on that TBA.
 You can though load an example from `examples` directory and investigate.
+13. List of available software windows is available at `http://<your selected IP>:<your port>/`

+## Documentation

+For how each model is related to each other take a look at https://github.com/maszaa/remote-desktop-software-controller/tree/master/docs/rdsc_class_diagram.png

 ## TODO

-- Instructions to data model, how to setup
+- Instructions how to setup a software window and its commands

-- Improve error handling
+### Wishlist / Nice to have

+- Restricted access, by IP for example?
 - Authentication?
-- Restricted access, by IP for example?
 - Tests?
 - More attractive UI?